All links below have been verified or fixed Dec 12, 2020.

 The timing diagram from the manual for one of my several parallel printers shows:

 The lower two lines, data and strobe, are computer outputs to the printer, while the upper two, busy and acknowledge, are computer inputs from the printer.
 You do need to pay attention to the busy line, but I've never paid attention to the acknowledge line.
-Technically, the busy line is not an acknowledgement that the byte you just sent it was actually received; but this is the way I have done it for 23 years, with a half-dozen different printers from four different manufacturers, and it has always worked flawlessly. the reason I started doing it this way was probably to save another VIA I/O bit.
+Technically, the busy line is not an acknowledgement that the byte you just sent it was actually received; but this is the way I have done it since 1990, with a half-dozen different printers from four different manufacturers, and it has always worked flawlessly. the reason I started doing it this way was probably to save another VIA I/O bit.
 That additional line would have to be on one of the CA or CB lines for the edge-sensitivity since the ACK\ pulse is narrow enough that it might get missed if I only sampled it.

 Since there's no hurry with printers and the occasional poll will stay ahead of the printing and keep data in the buffer anyway, I've never put them on interrupts.
 I might if I were spooling a super long printout, but I've never done more than a couple of pages at a time with the workbench computer and the automated test equipment at my last place of work; and in those cases, an interrupt-driven process could continue while the non-interrupt-driven print routine babysat the printer.

 Your software needs to check the printer's status before every single byte.
 Before stopping with an error condition saying the printer is not ready, your software should allow a couple of seconds for the printer to say everything is ok.
 Especially in non-graphics mode, you will be able to send data much faster than the printer can print it, meaning you may fill up its buffer and have to wait for the printer to be ready to take more data.